4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 Day 3: Take a day trip from Oaxaca

-There are plenty of tours that organise a day trip to the falls, but choose wisely.
-Most rush through a few stops and it can be a long, exhausting day.
-Having done the mezcal tour with Las Bugambilias, I imagine they’d organise a great day trip to Hierve El Agua.
 Both this tour and this tour include a visit to Hierve el Agua as well as other ruins including Mitla.
-GuateGo also has a tour which includes hotel pick-up and drop-off, mezcal tasting, a visit to see stunning weavings, and – of course! – the chance to wander the pools of Hierve el Agua.
+GuateGo also has a tour that includes hotel pick-up and drop-off, mezcal tasting, a visit to see stunning weavings, and – of course! – the chance to wander the pools of Hierve el Agua.

 If you want to visit Hierve El Agua alone, it’s possible.
 You’ll need to take the local bus or organise a driver.